Clint Eastwood Presents a Master Class on Stewardship at Tehama

 “Is that you, Clint?”
 Zoller asks.

 Everyone at the Saloon looks at the TV.
 An archival photograph of Samuel Finley Brown Morse fills the screen.
 A member of Skull & Bones and the captain of Yale’s 1906 national champion football team, Morse founded Pebble Beach Golf Links in 1919.
-We all know that because Eastwood is narrating the clip.
+We all know these salient insights because Eastwood is narrating the clip.
 Millions of Americans from coast to coast just learned that fact courtesy of our host at the Saloon.

 “It sure is,” Eastwood says.
 “I had forgotten about that.”

 Come to find out that this one-of-a-kind moment is par for the course at Tehama.
-And we haven’t even left the clubhouse
+And we haven’t even left the clubhouse.

 One of the perks of founding your own club is that when you want the governor taken off the accelerator on your golf cart, it goes bye-bye.
 Let’s call that Eastwood Golf Cart Trivia for $100.
 Can you handle Eastwood Golf Cart Trivia for $1000?